DawsonCohen/Mercury/README.md

 # Mercury
 Mercury is a CUDA-based simulation library that forcuses on fast, cached simulation of soft-body robots on land in the water.
-See our paper [here](https://github.com/DawsonCohen/Mercury/blob/master/mercury_fall_2023.pdf)
+See our paper [here](https://github.com/DawsonCohen/Mercury/blob/master/mercury_fall_2023.pdf) for full details

 # Simulation Instructions
 ## Requirements: